 Her creations have received many awards over the years such as Best Children’s Room 1996 in the Mount Pleasant Parade of Homes, 2nd Place Best Display 2013 Summerville Flowertown Festival, and the 2014 Mayor Joseph P. Riley Certified Authentic Made in Charleston Award.
 Beth has also been chosen as an Exhibiting artist in the 2014 & 2015 Mt Pleasant Office of the Mayor Art Program and as a Participating artist in the West Of ChART Box Project.
 Recently she was chosen as the featured artist for the KWLA Big Rock Fishing Tournament in Morehead City NC.
 Most recently she was awarded 1st place for her work “Marlin Rising” at Top of the Lake Art Fest in Okeechobee, FL and chosen as the Poster Award Artist for the same piece for the 2021 festival.
 She has also been honored to participate as a chosen artist with the South Carolina State Parks Artist in Residence Program in 2017 and again in the upcoming 2021 season.

 In her free time, she has volunteered with the Arts in Healing art therapy program at the Medical University of South Carolina where she enjoyed bringing a little creative sunshine into the lives of oncology patients at the Hollings Cancer Center and at Bliss Co-Op leading art programs for adults with development disabilities.
 She loves teaching and has lead many workshops and classes at several galleries, studios and private venues across the Region.

-She lives, paints, scavenges for surfaces, and generally enjoys life in a coastal town outside of Charleston, SC with 1 helpful Hubby, 4 daughters, 2 felines, and a duo of very energetic pups!
+She lives, paints, scavenges for surfaces, and generally enjoys life in the Park Circle Area outside of Charleston, SC with her duo of very energetic studio pups!

 Growing up on the vibrant waterways of the South Carolina Lowcountry has afforded me the luxury of the most incredible of inspirations that range from the egret’s graceful steps along a creek bank to the fin flash of a bass rising through the deeper currents.
 My work pays homage to the diverse coastal life and the lush green and golden marsh and woodlands that surrounded my childhood and continue to captivate my attention.